Docking

 all preserved across runs through imgui.ini.
 The dasImgui boost layer

-wraps the C++ surface in two macros: dockspace (the full-viewport
+wraps the C++ surface in three macros: dockspace (the full-viewport

-dockable region) and dock_window (each dockable panel inside it).
-A
+dock_window (each dockable panel inside either dockspace).
+A small

-small DockBuilder helper seeds a 3-pane initial layout so first-run
+DockBuilder helper seeds an initial layout so first-run users see

 Source: examples/tutorial/docking.das.